Acres Of Water & Miles Of Shoreline

 8,310 acres and 103 miles of shoreline

 Lake Granbury was formed by the construction of De Cordova Bend Dam by the Brazos River Authority.
 The Lake is maintained and operated by the Authority for water storage, water supply, and recreation.
 Most of the shoreline is lined with nice houses and some tall tree-covered bluffs.
 Lake Granbury is a constant level lake, but keep an active eye for tree stumps particularly at the north end of the lake.

 The pictures for this review are not the best - it was raining and cold the day we took them.
 Come back later and you'll see some better pictures.

 A Typical Texas Outsider Day

 There are a few good coves for skiing and typically, if the wind's not blowing and there isn't a lot of traffic, you'll be able to find some calm water.
 We like to cruise through the houses and sloughs a few miles south of Indian Harbor Marina on the north shore.
 A must stop is the floating restaurant Groggy Dawg, an excellent place for some good grub, drinks, and music on the deck.
-It is located on the south west side of the 377 bridge.
+It is located on the southwest side of the 377 bridge.
 Groggy Dawg has changed hands and is now Sam's Rockin S Grill.
 Another good choice is Stumpy’s Lakeside Grill restaurant and marina, about a mile south of Rockin S Grill.
 This is a really nice place with great food and service.
 Fuel available at both previously mentioned places as well as Indian Harbor, De Cordova, and Pecan Plantation.